mavlink/mavlink-devguide/en/services/parameter.md

 ### Write Parameters {#write}

-Parameters can be written individually by sending the parameter name and value pair to the GCS.
+Parameters can be written individually by sending the parameter name and value pair to the GCS, as shown:

-> **Note** Before writing any parameters, a GCS will usually first read the [read the full parameter list](#read_all) at least once (in order to populate the current values for parameters).

-The sequence of operations for setting a parameter is shown below:

 {% mermaid %}
 sequenceDiagram;